felipebravom/AffectiveTweets/docs/index.md

 ## About

 [AffectiveTweets](http://weka.sourceforge.net/packageMetaData/AffectiveTweets/index.html) is a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package for analyzing emotion and sentiment of English written tweets.
+The source code is hosted on [Github](https://github.com/felipebravom/AffectiveTweets).

 The package implements WEKA filters for calculating state-of-the-art affective analysis features from tweets that can be fed into machine learning algorithms.
 Many of these features were drawn from the [NRC-Canada System](http://saifmohammad.com/WebPages/NRC-Canada-Sentiment.htm).
 It also implements methods for building affective lexicons and distant supervision methods for training affective models from unlabelled tweets.